0nlyyAlxn/RobloxUtilities/Modules/Network/WebHookCaller/Documentation.md

 footer = <table> - The footer that you want the embed to contain(not required). fields = <table> - The fields you want the embed to contain(not required).

-Callback = <function> - Function to execute when pressed the check button (returns true or false).
 ]]
 ```